-The 2N7000s are mosfets and can be damaged by static.
+The 2N7000's are mosfets and can be damaged by static.
 Those who live in dry areas and prone to static problems need to take precautions before handling.
-This can simply be to touch a large metal object to discharge your self, before handling the parts.
+This can simply be to touch a large metal object to discharge yourself, before handling the parts.

-C34: The flat side of the trimmer goes towards the line on layout diagram.
+C34: The flat side of the trimmer goes towards line on layout diagram.
 C41 not used in 40M version.

 S1: You may want to mount the switch on the bottom of the board.
-If you are going to mount the rig into an Altoids tin, you won't have to open the lid to access the switch.
-If you mount the rig into some other kind of enclosure, using a separate push button or mounting the switch on the bottom may be the only practical way of accessing it.
+If you are going to mount the rig into an Altoids tin, you won't have open the lid to access the switch.
+If you mount the rig into some other kind of enclosure, mounting the switch on the bottom maybe the only practical way of accessing it.